leonW7/D-Link/Vul_6.md

 POC
 -------------------------

-Attacker should call a HNAP API SetWLanRadioSettings remotely and enable Guest WiFi on router immediately.
-Attacker just need to send a POST request as below:
+Attacker should call a HNAP API SetWLanRadioSettings remotely and enable a Guest WiFi on router immediately.
+Attacker just need to send a POST request setting some parameters such as RadioID,Enabled.., The Details are as blew:

 Headers: